-Your personal information will be retained, usually in electronic or manual files, only for as long as necessary to fulfil the purposes for which the information was collected; or as required by law; or as long as is set out in any relevant contract you may hold with us.
+Your personal information will be retained, usually in electronic or manual files, only for as long as necessary to fulfill the purposes for which the information was collected; or as required by law; or as long as is set out in any relevant contract you may hold with us.
 For example:

 Under GDPR, you are entitled to access your personal data (otherwise known as a ‘right to access’).
 If you wish to make a request, please do so in writing addressed to the person dealing or had dealt with your matter.

 A request for access to your personal data means you are entitled to a copy of the data we hold on you – such as your name, address, contact details, date of birth, information regarding your health etc.- but it does not mean you are entitled to the documents that contain this data.

 Under certain circumstances, in addition to the entitlement to ‘access your data’, you have the following rights: